cammeresi/adif/README.md

 verified by both `cargo llvm-cov` and codecov.io (badge at top).

-The report from `cargo llvm-cov` contains a few exceptions in its summary data only (5 out of over 3900 regions), but it does not positively identify any expression in this crate that is not executed by a test.
+The report from `cargo llvm-cov` contains a few exceptions in its summary data only (5 out of over 4300 regions), but it does not positively identify any expression in this crate that is not executed by a test.
 These anomalies may be small bits of code from the standard library that are inlined by the compiler and that are thus out of the control of this crate.
+See file NOTES.md for details about their locations.

 > I reviewed your flight plan.
 Not one error in a million keystrokes.
 > Phenomenal.  [[Gattaca, 1997][gattaca]]